your adventure in

 Courses meeting the international perspectives requirement 23

-Courses meeting the U.S. diversity requirement 23
+Courses meeting the U.S. cultures and communities (formerly U.S. diversity) requirement 23

 LIB 1600Introduction to College Level Research1